Population-Adjusted Indirect Treatment Comparison with the outstandR Package in R

 \paragraph{Running outstandR()} A difference from the previous binary outcome data example is the \texttt{family = gaussian(link = "identity")} argument indicating a normal linear regression.
 The full call to \texttt{outstandR()} is

 Again, if we interrogate the output we see the same list format.
-Differences to the first example are the model and scale attributes correspond to the input data used.
+The differences from the first example are that the model and scale attributes correspond to the input data used.
 That is, the default output contrast is the mean difference.

 The corresponding calls to \texttt{outstandR()} for the other analyses follow similarly.